mmbman/Katagiri/1979-08-15-Diamond-Sutra-Dharma-Not-Dharma-Dharma.md

 It is important to be face-to-face, but not *always* face-to-face.
 Without being face-to-face, we cannot experience individual life.
 If you want to practice, you have to face, you have to be present with [zazen](glossary#zazen), practice face to face directly.
 And then very naturally you can experience individual things.
 But at that time, there is no merit.
 That means, put it aside, and then why don’t you open your heart.
 Why don’t you throw away your heart to pure space.

 Pure space means not face-to-face.
 Just be with zazen, if you do zazen.
 Just be present with gassho if you do gassho.
 Just have breakfast with breakfast, with mind and body.
 That means, we have to be sometimes behind breakfast, or side by side to the breakfast, not face to face.
-Or sometimes just be in [it], be right in [it].
+Or sometimes just be in it, be right in it.
 Or sometimes, be just next to breakfast.
 Or just be nestling close to the breakfast. *[Some chuckles in the group.]* And walk hand in hand.

 This is very important: without saying anything, without arguing, or whatever it is.
 Why is it we have to have breakfast every morning?
 We have to, when the time comes to have breakfast, just have breakfast.
 If you don’t want, don’t have breakfast.
 That’s all.
 No problem.
 But if you’re always present with breakfast face to face according to your intellectual sense, well you create lots of argument. *Why*?
 In India, they have just one meal a day.
 Why don’t you have one meal a day?
 If you want, you can have.

 Well, lots of complaints, argument.
 But no matter how long you argue with any problem, any subject, the argument is going endlessly.
-Finally, all you have to do is, keep your mouth shut; just have breakfast with your [best].
+Finally, all you have to do is, keep your mouth shut; just have breakfast with your best.
 That’s all we have to do.

-That’s why Rilke said to us what we do usually: “never not for a single day, [do we] have pure space in which the flowers are always unfolded,” but we are always face to face, fighting each other, arguing always.
+That’s why Rilke said to us what we do usually: “never not for a single day, do we have pure space in which the flowers are always unfolded,” but we are always face to face, fighting each other, arguing always.
 And this is a very usual attitude of human life.
 But you cannot do it in that way – because we are human beings.
 So, sometimes, sooner or later, you have to be in pure space, in which the flowers are always unfolded – even though you don’t like it.
 Because we are there always.
-Sooner or later, we have to realize [it].
+Sooner or later, we have to realize it.

 ##### 52:54